WICG/attribution-reporting-api/trigger_attestation.md

 information about its IVT detector can simply issue tokens unconditionally, and embed the IVT decision in the private metadata bit.

-**"Limit the attack scope for bad actors that can bypass IVT detectors"** is not addressed in this proposal, but we are exploring  [future extensions](#future-extension-scalable-public-metadata-for-destination-attestation) to address it.
+### Limit the attack scope for bad actors that can bypass IVT detectors
+This is not addressed in this proposal, but we are exploring  [future extensions](#future-extension-scalable-public-metadata-for-destination-attestation) to address it.

+### No report mutation
-**"No report mutation"** is only partially addressed via binding the issued token to the report’s `report_id` and `attribution_destination`.
+This is only partially addressed via binding the issued token to the report’s `report_id` and `attribution_destination`.
 This means that tokens are not "fungible" and could only be used with a report with those matching properties.
 Note that it may be possible to ensure total immutability of a report (by signing over the whole generated report), but it naturally implies that we’d need to add another round of interaction between client and reporting origin, which may not be worth the extra complexity to support this.

 Note that because we expect reporting origins to already deduplicate based on `report_id`, this infrastructure should neatly work to handle the "double